-Mock results analysis tool designed for teachers and students to make constructive use of data
+Mock reporting tool designed for teachers and students to make constructive use of data

 MERiT is free to AQA centres and will be available for GCSE English, Geography, History, Languages, Maths and Science.
-Use MERiT to respond effectively to gaps in learning as a result of lockdown.
+Use MERiT to respond effectively to learning gaps.

 - Identify your students’ strengths and weaknesses

-- Compare your class and students’ performance with the population for benchmarking
+- Compare your students’ performance with the population for benchmarking

-- Share reports with optional RAG coding with students and parents and carers
+- Share reports with students, parents and carers

 - Check student ranking from February 2021

-This year – following lockdown – the way MERiT has been set up is designed to reduce stress levels.
-The focus is on addressing the learning gap, not measuring students against one another – it’s the detail not the overall score that counts.
+This year MERiT has been designed to reduce stress levels.
+The focus is on addressing the learning gap – it’s the detail not the overall score that counts.

 How does it work?

 2 Choose papers